-While there are many organisations that represent various sleep disorders there were no organisations anywhere in the world that catered specifically to Idiopathic Hypersomnia.
-Michelle was inspired by a group of fellow Idiopathic Hypersomnia sufferers to change that.
+While there are many organisations that represent various sleep disorders there were no organisations anywhere in the world that catered specifically to Idiopathic Hypersomnia so Michelle set out to change that.
 At the beginning of 2013 Michelle set up the world’s first Not for Profit organisation dedicated to Idiopathic Hypersomnia.
 Hypersomnolence Australia (HA) was registered as a Health Promotion Charity in March that year.
 HA is committed to being a strong advocate, raising awareness and educating others about Idiopathic Hypersomnia.
-HA's goal is to change not just the process of diagnosis but also the level of care and services available to patients post diagnosis.
+HA's goal is to change not just the process of diagnosis but also the level of care and services available to people post diagnosis.

 In September of 2013 Michelle launched the world’s first IH Awareness initiative.
 This was a month long event that is now recognised as the annual Worldwide Idiopathic Hypersomnia Awareness Week® held every year during the first full week in September.
 The IHAW is hosted by HA and brings together people from all over the world.

 Hypersomnolence Australia has come a long way since it was established.
 We now work with a range of professionals to make sure our information is both helpful and informative.
 We receive advice and support from various medical health professionals in and outside of Australia and work with other sleep organisations to share valuable information and provide a link to our broader Idiopathic Hypersomnia community.